 - Academic records must be official.
 A photocopy or a fax of a record without a fresh ink signature is not considered official.
 If the transcripts are not in English, have them translated into English and notarized/certified.

-- Submit official TOEFL or IELTS score report from the testing center (Alfred State’s TOEFL school code is 2522).
+- Submit official TOEFL, IELTS, or PEARSON score report from the testing center (Alfred State’s TOEFL school code is 2522).

 - Submit official SAT or ACT scores if applicable.
 Standardized test score (ACT or SAT) results are for some scholarship considerations, and for those interested in participating in intercollegiate athletics.
 When multiple SAT score reports are submitted, the highest composite score (critical reading and math) is used.

 - Submit at least one academic letter of reference written in English, including a valid email address to contact the referee.

 - Submit a copy of a valid passport.

 - Submit a $50 USD non-refundable application fee in the form of a money order or cashier’s check.
 Pay to the order of Alfred State.
 Applicants may also wire money utilizing Flywire.
 Your application will not be processed until payment is received.

 - Please see additional instructions for transfer students.